 Shared hosting is one of the most popular and affordable types of web hosting available.
 The hosting company sets up a powerful web server and uses software to create multiple accounts — one for each customer using that server.
 Each customer has exclusive access to the files and information on their account, so it’s all secure.

-A single web server can have dozens or hundreds of separate accounts on it.
-Each account can be used by customers to host one or more websites.
-All of the websites share the system resources on the web server.
-This allows the hosting company to offer great hosting to each customer while keeping their prices very reasonable.
-This is why shared hosting is the most commonly used option for smaller websites that don’t get a huge amount of traffic.
+A single web server can hold dozens or hundreds of separate accounts.
+Customers can use each account to host one or more websites.
+All websites share the system resources on the web server, allowing the hosting company to offer great services to each customer while keeping reasonable prices.
+This is why shared hosting is the most common option for smaller websites lacking huge traffic.

-- Performance impacted by other sites: Since all the sites on the server are sharing the resources, what happens to one website can impact the performance of the others.
+- Performance impacted by other sites: Since all the sites on the server share the resources, what happens to one website can impact the performance of the others.
 If a site on the same server as yours experiences a huge spike in traffic, for example, it could cause your site to load more slowly or even crash.

 What Is Dedicated Hosting?

 The following are some of the biggest reasons why small businesses generally don’t go with dedicated hosting:

 - Points of failure: If you’re running your website on one dedicated server, a hardware failure can quickly take you offline.
 While hardware failures are rare, they’re something to be aware of.

-If you want a very affordable hosting option and don’t mind giving up a little control over the hosting environment, shared hosting is the obvious choice.
-If your business needs to have full control over the web server, and you don’t mind paying extra for it, then dedicated servers make more sense.
+Shared hosting is the obvious choice if you want an affordable hosting option and don’t mind giving up a little control over the environment.
+But dedicated servers make more sense if your business needs full control over the web server and you don’t mind paying extra.